Aasif-github/Database/AWS/main.md

 - AWS RDS (Relational Database Service) is a managed database service that makes it easy to set up, operate, and scale relational databases in the cloud without managing servers.

 🔹 Why Use AWS RDS?

 ✅ Automated backups & maintenance

 ✅ Highly available & scalable

-✅ Supports multiple database engines (MySQL, PostgreSQL, MariaDB, SQL Server, and more) ✅ Secure with encryption & IAM integration
+✅ Supports multiple database engines (MySQL, PostgreSQL, MariaDB, SQL Serve r, and more)

+✅ Secure with encryption & IAM integration

 💡 Example Use Cases: